awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 You can export DB snapshot data to an Amazon S3 bucket\.
 The export process runs in the background and doesn't affect the performance of your active DB instance\.

-When you export a DB snapshot, Amazon RDS extracts data from the snapshot and stores it in an Amazon S3 bucket in your account\.
+When you export a DB snapshot, Amazon RDS extracts data from the snapshot and stores it in an Amazon S3 bucket\.
 The data is stored in an Apache Parquet format that is compressed and consistent\.

 You can export all types of DB snapshots—including manual snapshots, automated system snapshots, and snapshots created by the AWS Backup service\.
 By default, all data in the snapshot is exported\.
 However, you can choose to export specific sets of databases, schemas, or tables\.